ChemEng stuff followers

 • the already existing concentration of dilute gas molecules in the liquid.

-For the liquid working as solvent, some features need to be watch closely,
+For the liquid working as a solvent, some features need to be watched closely,

-One common solvent is water due to its universal properties but in chemical processes there can be a situation in which other options need to be considered, such as: alcohols.
+One common solvent is water due to its universal properties, but in chemical processes, other options may need to be considered, such as alcohols.

 The solubility of a substance is usually presented as data tables or as plots of the partial pressure versus concentration.
-For example, in the table below the soluility for NH$_3$ is presented in which can be seen that the partial pressure changes with temperature and concentration.
+For example, in the table below, the solubility of NH$_3$ is given, showing that the partial pressure changes with temperature and concentration.

 Weight NH$_3$